ropeck/weather/README.md

 ## Deployment

 This app is designed to run as a pod in Kubernetes.
 Build the Docker image and deploy it to your cluster.
+The repository does CI/CD and builds the fogcat5/collector-webapp image from the event trigger.